0xt1m/notes/splunk.md

 - Users with the `power` role are able to display the report for themselves or to the other users of the app.
 - Users with the `admin` role are able to display the report in all apps.

-Embeding
+Embedding
 : Getting html code to display a report on a web page.

-Once embeding is enabled, we will no longer be able to edit attributes for the report.
+Once embedding is enabled, we will no longer be able to edit attributes for the report.

 We can add scheduled report to a dashboard.